 What’s your top tip for wheelchair maintenance?

-Regular servicing!
-If you’re a Motability Scheme customer then annual servicing is included as part of your worry-free lease, so make sure you don’t miss out on your yearly appointment.
-Plus, the batteries are the lifeblood of your powered wheelchair so try to get into good charging habits.
+Getting your powered wheelchair or scooter serviced regularly is my number one tip.
+If you’re a Motability Scheme customer, then annual servicing is included as part of your worry-free lease package, so make sure you do not miss out on your yearly appointment.

 Servicing your product